nazdridoy/ngpt/docs/overview.md

 - **Markdown Rendering**: Beautiful formatting of markdown responses and syntax highlighting for code.

+- **Real-time Markdown Rendering**: Stream responses with live updating syntax highlighting and formatting using the `--stream-prettify` option.

 - **Multiple Configuration Support**: Maintain different API configurations for various services or models.

 - **Shell Command Generation**: Generate OS-aware commands that work on your specific platform.